Shawn-Nichol/AndroidKotlinGuide/User Interface/Layouts/Custom View Components/README.md

+# What is a CustomView
+Custom Views extends an existing view class with your own class and overrides some of the desired methods.
+Use the `onDraw()` to deliver a `Canvas` upon which ou can implement anyting you want in 2D, `onMeasure()` will return the size of your canvas.
+# Glossary

 ### View
 This class represents the basic building block for user interface components.
 A view occupies a rectanglar area on the screen and is responsible for drawing and event handling.